josh-hetland/Contest.net-Unit-Configuration/MASTER-IMAGE-BULLSEYE.md

 protects against getting odd display settings, so we generate an EDID file for the TV type and force it on a per unit basis.

-To gengerate an EDID file for a display, start the Pi with the display on so it is properly detected and visually confirm that things look right.
+To generate an EDID file for a display, start the Pi with the display on so it is properly detected and visually confirm that things look right.

 Once set run the following command to generate a display specific EDID file